*Corona Virus (Covid-19) Melbourne Updates*

-Yes here at the Melbourne Aquarium you will find these fascinating little creatures along with some of the world's most ferocious eating machines.
+Yes here at one of the best Melbourne Attractions, the Melbourne Aquarium, you will find these fascinating little creatures along with some of the world's most ferocious eating machines.

 Come and experience the feeding frenzy at the Aquarium held daily.
 Interact with the Aquarium Divers as they feed the huge array of fish both big and small.
 You can sit and watch as thousands of fish swim past massive floor to ceiling windows, such a cereal and mesmerizing feeling and truly and amazing sight.

 There's always an excellent commentary when the feeding time is on so don't miss out on the show.
 If you are really daring you might consider booking a time to actually swim with the sharks.

 There's nothing like taking the worry out of touring.
 Do it the easy and convenient way and most tours come with a professional guide to inform you as you enjoy just touring.